 - No supply from the pump.

 29. Explain the Pascal’s Law with the equation.

 Ans.
 It states that “The intensity of pressure at any point n a fluid at rest, is the same in all direction”.

 It can also be stated that “when pressure is applied to the fluid which is confined to flow in all the directions, then that fluid transmits the same pressure in all direction at the same rate”.

 - Px = Intensity of horizontal pressure on the element of the liquid

 - Py = Intensity of vertical pressure on the element of the liquid

 - Pz = Intensity of pressure diagonal of the triangular elements of the liquid

-To learn more about how hydraulic works click here to go howstuffworks.com they have the amazing article on that.
+To learn more about “how hydraulic works” click here to go to howstuffworks.com they have an amazing article on that.

 Subscribe to our newsletter to be notified of our new posts.